 General Rules and Conditions of Entry

-All entrants participate according to these rules and conditions and any special conditions which may apply to individual competitions or events.
+All entrants participate according to these rules and conditions and any special conditions as may apply to individual divisions or events.

 Specific rules for each division will be published in the current Event Guide.
 Singing Division has rules as a separate link on the Singing Page.

-1. Entries must be submitted on current official entry forms properly completed and accompanied by full fees or they will not be processed.
+1. Entries must be submitted in the Stardom system (http://www.stardom.com.au) and accompanied by full fees or they will not be processed.
 Responsibility for correct entry rests with the entrant.
-Entry forms may be photocopied.

-c. vary the prizes (e.g. when insufficient entrants perform);
+(c) vary the prizes (e.g. when insufficient entries perform);

-3. An entrant may only enter once into a particular section, except where specifically stated otherwise.
+3. An entrant may only enter a particular section once, except where specifically stated otherwise.
 The name of the partner(s) in a duo, lieder or ensemble must be included on the entry form, except for bands, orchestras, choirs and ensembles of six or more players.

 4. No person may enter under a name other than his or her own.
 Entries are not transferable from one person to another.

-5. Refunds of entry fees will be made to an entrant only if a section has been cancelled by the Executive Committee.
+5. Refunds of entry fees will be made to an entrant only if a section has been cancelled by the Eisteddfod.

-6. One conductor may conduct any number of choirs or orchestras, and one director may present any number of groups.
+6. One conductor may conduct any number of groups, and one director may present any number of groups.
 Age limits do not apply to conductors.

-7. Entrants at eisteddfod functions take part at their own risk.
-The eisteddfod does not accept responsibility for any accident or personal loss or injury, however caused.
+7. Entrants at Eisteddfod functions take part at their own risk.
+The Society does not accept responsibility for any accident or personal loss or injury, however caused.

-8. Prizes, reports and original material not collected at the conclusion of the relevant competition will be available for collection by arrangement with a convenor.
+8. Prizes, reports and original material not collected at the conclusion of the relevant division will be available for collection by arrangement with an Event Director.

-9. Age, where specified for any section, shall be the age on the first day of competition of the competition in which the entry is made.
+9. Age, where specified for any section, shall be the age on the first day of competition of the division in which the entry is made.

-10. Any entrant wishing to withdraw from a section must notify the eisteddfod office or the convenor as soon as possible.
+10. Any entrant wishing to withdraw from a section must notify the Eisteddfod as soon as possible.

-12. The australian national eisteddfod will not be liable for any copyright infringement relating to the submission of photocopies.
-Entrants should be aware of the rules of copyright (see earlier section headedcopyright ).
+12. The Australian National Eisteddfod Society will not be liable for any copyright infringement relating to the submission of photocopies.
+Entrants should be aware of the rules of copyright (see section 30 headed `Copyright’ below).

-14. The eisteddfod reserves the right to record, film, broadcast, telecast, videotape or photograph any entrant, item or event in the Eisteddfod without notification.
-Any such photograph, recording or broadcast may be used at the executive committee’s discretion for publicity or promotional purposes, but shall not necessarily constitute an endorsement of any entrants, and no remuneration or compensation whatsoever shall be attributable to any entrants so featured.
+13. The Society reserves the right to record, film, broadcast, telecast, videotape or photograph any entrant, item or event in the Eisteddfod without notification, unless the entrant advises the Eisteddfod in advance their photo is not to be shared.
+Any such photograph, recording or broadcast may be used at the Eisteddfod’s discretion for publicity or promotional purposes, but shall not necessarily constitute an endorsement of any entrants, and no remuneration or compensation whatsoever shall be attributable to any entrants so featured.

-16. Any mechanical rights which should be obtained in respect of tapes for performance is the responsibility of the performer.
-The eisteddfod holds a licence issued by APRA for the live performance of published music.
+16. Any mechanical rights which should be obtained in respect of recordings for performance is the responsibility of the performer.
+The Eisteddfod holds a licence issued by APRA for the live performance of published music.

-17. An entrant, who during the three months preceding the opening date of the competition in which he or she has entered, has been taught, coached or advised by the appointed adjudicator of the competition, shall not be eligible to compete in that competition of the eisteddfod.
+17. An entrant, who during the three months preceding the opening date of the division in which he or she has entered, has been taught, coached or advised by the appointed Adjudicator of the division, shall not be eligible to compete in that division of the Eisteddfod.

-18. Failure to comply with any of the foregoing rules and conditions may involve disqualification and withholding of prizes.
-The decision of the executive committee in all questions or disputes arising out of, or not provided for, by these rules and regulations shall be final.
-All entries are received on this condition and in the spirit of friendly competition upon which the australian national eisteddfod is based, and no dispute shall become the subject of any appeal at law.
+18. Failure to comply with any of the foregoing rules and conditions may result in disqualification and withholding of prizes.
+The decision of the Eisteddfod in all questions or disputes arising out of, or not provided for, by these rules and regulations shall be final.
+All entries are received on this condition and in the spirit of friendly competition upon which the Australian National Eisteddfod is based, and no dispute shall become the subject of any appeal at law.

-19. (a) Entrants should pay particular attention to neatness of appearance when appearing on stage, as this may be taken into consideration by the adjudicator.
+19. Entrants should pay particular attention to neatness of appearance when appearing on stage, as this may be taken into consideration by the Adjudicator.

 (b) No entrant, having won a section, may render the same item in the following year.

-21. A copy of the music or other material to be performed in “own choice” events must be provided for the adjudicator and accompanist, if applicable.
-It is to be handed to the session manager (or his/her representative) when registering on the day of performance.
+21. A copy of the music or other material to be performed in “own choice” events MUST be provided for the Adjudicator and Accompanist, unless it is a piece set by the Eisteddfod.
 The onus of choosing the right material for the event rests with the entrant.
-Suitability and degree of difficulty will be taken into consideration by the adjudicator.
-The executive committee does not accept responsibility for the loss of music or other material.
-In accordance with copyright law, photocopies and other texts will be destroyed following the event.
+Suitability and degree of difficulty will be taken into consideration by the Adjudicator.
+The Eisteddfod does not accept responsibility for the loss of music or other material.
+In accordance with Copyright law, photocopies and other texts will be destroyed following the event.

 23. A teacher shall not be allowed on stage except in the capacity of an official, accompanist or conductor.

-25. Communication with the adjudicator by entrants, teachers or other interested parties (other than in an official capacity) during a section is strictly prohibited, and the executive committee reserves the right to disqualify an entrant for any breach of this rule.
+25. Communication with the Adjudicator by entrants, teachers or other interested parties (other than in an official capacity) during a section is strictly prohibited, and the Eisteddfod reserves the right to disqualify an entrant for any breach of this rule.

-27. Any protest shall be made in writing to the executive committee within 24 hours of the completion of the relevant section.
+27. Any protest shall be made in writing to the Eisteddfod within 24 hours of the completion of the relevant section.
 A protest can only be made by an entrant, or the entrant’s teacher or parent.
-The decision of the executive committee shall be final.
+The decision of the Eisteddfod shall be final.

-29. Entrants shall not practise in the performing space for their competition on the competition’s competition days.
+29. Entrants shall not practise in the performing space for their division on the division’s competition days.